zhenglab/SSL-EF/README.md

 ## Downstream Task

 - We set the classification task as a downstream task, focusing on whether a major earthquake occurs in the coming week.

+- To do the downstream classification task on a small-scale yet balanced dataset built through undersampling, run:

 ```bash
 python main_downstream.py